Ekumen-OS/andino_rmf/README.md

 ```

 ## Usage
-To launch Andino fleet simulation with OpenRMF,
+This launch file will start everything for the fleet management.
+Specifically, it will start simulation with robots, controllers for each robot, manager for the fleet, the adapter that connects to RMF and the core nodes from RMF.

 ```
 ros2 launch rmf_sim andino_office.launch.py
 ```

 ## Demo
-Once the system is launched, you can send a task using the following command in a new terminal,
+We need to install [rmf_demos](https://github.com/open-rmf/rmf_demos) package as we are utilizing the task command from that package.
+At this point, we can send the configured command to the fleet and that we are using one of the default tasks for our example.

+In a new terminal,
 ```
 cd ~/rmf_ws
 source install/setup.bash